gghez/flask_applicationinsights/README.md

 pip install flask_applicationinsights
 ```

+Instrumentation key can be provided programmatically as well as by environment variable or flask configuration key.
+Key name is `APPINSIGHTS_INSTRUMENTATION_KEY`.

 ### Basic

 Will track all requests (succeeded or failed) to your application insight referenced by its instrumentation key.